 Women’s Leadership Series

 This program was previously scheduled for Monday, April 18.
-Please contact Patron Services with any questions at 713.496.9901.
+Please contact Visitor and Member Services with any questions at 713.496.9901.

 The Women’s Leadership Series (WLS) celebrates influential, diverse women making a substantive impact in both the business and culture arenas, locally and globally.

 While the percentage of women in C-suite positions continues to rise, it still stagnates significantly with less than 20% of the leaders in the U.S. being female.
 A recent study from McKinsey & Company estimates that at the current rate, it will take more than 100 years to reach C-suite gender parity.
 Moreover, representation of minority females in the C-suite is even more difficult to find.
 How do women get on the path to senior leadership?
 Is gender diversity important for business?
 How can company culture help or deter women from reaching their full leadership potential?
 Keynote Lulu C. Wang joins Asia Society to share personal experiences and challenges of her climb to the top in corporate America.